haizensama/CCS3308-Assignment01/README.md

 Select the task by clicking on the check box

-To delete the task, click on Delete after the selection.
+To delete the task click on delete after the selection.